MN WEATHER: Out With The Snow, In With The Bitter Cold

 MINNEAPOLIS (WCCO) — Call it a tradeoff.
 The snow is moving out, and now the cold air is moving in.

+MORE: With Bitter Blast Moving In, Plan For Safety Before Heading Outdoors

-The Twin Cities will bottom out a minus-1 degree Tuesday night, which is our coldest air temperature since February.
-It’s dangerously cold Tuesday night above the Interstate 94 corridor and in western Minnesota, which will experience double-digit subzero temps.
+The Twin Cities bottomed out a minus-1 degree Tuesday night, which was our coldest air temperature since February.
+It was dangerously cold Tuesday night above the Interstate 94 corridor and in western Minnesota, which will experience double-digit subzero temps.

 Shaffer says Wednesday will feature ample sunshine, but the metro will be lucky to get above 10 degrees.
-Many parts of the state will only be in the single-digits.
+Most of the day, it won’t feel warmer than zero.
+Many parts of the state will only be in the single digits.

 Temps will warm into the teens and low 20s by Thursday, which is when we’ll see our next chance for snow.
 The metro may see a dusting early Thursday morning, but heavier bands of snow will push through northern Minnesota between mid-morning through the late afternoon.
 Only 1 to 2 inches of accumulation is expected, but that’s enough to cause issues on roadways.